Georgina Aguilar, MD

 For the past 20 years, I have called the Santa Cruz area my home, and currently live in the sleepy seaside town of Aptos.
 Completing my core rotations at Natividad Medical Center opened my eyes to the unique, diverse and incredible, yet often medically underserved, population of the Central Coast.
 I am inspired and passionate about bringing high quality, preventative care to the underserved Hispanic communities in this area.
 My medical interests include inpatient medicine, osteopathic manual manipulation, point-of-care ultrasound, and rural medicine.
-I feel so grateful and privileged to become a part of the Natividad Family Medicine Residency program.
+I feel grateful and privileged to continue my medical journey as a part of Natividad Family Medicine Residency program.
 Y estoy muy entusiasmada de mejorar mi español!

 Alex Logono, MD

 My surviving experiences inspire me to become a medical doctor.
 I graduated with BS in Biology from University at Albany, State University of New York, before receiving my MD from American University of Antigua, College of Medicine.
 At a very young age I learned to provide care for those in need, working as a medical assistant in the Kakuma Refugee Camp Hospital in Kenya, where I enjoyed the opportunity to provide health education on HIV/AIDS and other communicable diseases, examine and diagnose patients, and even provide treatment to fellow refugees.

 I enjoy outside activities, like playing soccer and running.
 I speak several languages including fluent Moru, Arabic, Swahili, and basic Spanish.
 I am currently living in Salinas with my family.

 Rodrigo Mojica, MD